BV solutions for a hydrodynamic model of flocking--type with all-to-all interaction kernel

 \end{itemize} \end{theorem}

-\begin{proof} To prove the convergence, we show that the sequence $(u^{\nu},v^{\nu})$ satisfies the assumptions of Helly's compactness theorem (see \cite[Th.
-2.3]{Bressan_Book}).
+\begin{proof} To prove the convergence, we show that the sequence $(u^{\nu},v^{\nu})$ satisfies the assumptions of Helly's compactness theorem (see Th.
+2.3 in Ref.~\cite{Bressan_Book}).
 More precisely, we employ a variant of that theorem, since we need to pass to the limit in the traces of $(u^{\nu},v^{\nu})$ both in $y$ and $t$.
-The proof of this variant follows the same strategy of \cite[Th.
-2.3]{Bressan_Book}, and relies on the pointwise convergence of $(u^{\nu},v^{\nu})(\cdot,t)$ for all rational $t$ and of $(u^{\nu},v^{\nu})(y,\cdot)$ for all rational $y$.
+The proof of this variant follows the same strategy of Th.
+2.3 in Ref.~\cite{Bressan_Book}, and relies on the pointwise convergence of $(u^{\nu},v^{\nu})(\cdot,t)$ for all rational $t$ and of $(u^{\nu},v^{\nu})(y,\cdot)$ for all rational $y$.

 Then, we show that compactness assumptions hold.
 Thanks to Lemmas~\ref{lem:bounds-on-bv}--\ref{Lemmauinfsup}, the quantities $\tv\{u^{\nu}(\cdot,t)\}$, $\tv\{v^{\nu}(\cdot,t)\}$ are uniformly bounded in $t\ge 0$ and $\nu\in\N$, and the same holds for the $L^\infty$ norm of $(u^{\nu},v^{\nu})$ in $(y,t)$.
 The Lipschitz dependence on time of the map $ t\mapsto\int_0^M (u^{\nu}, v^{\nu})(y,t)dy $ can be proved similarly to the proof of \eqref{bound-integral-time}.
 More precisely, one can prove that